Meshcherskiy (crater)

 This is a moderately worn crater formation, with some erosion along the south and northeast.
 The interior floor has an area of low-albedo surface in its southern part.
 The remainder of the floor is more irregular in the eastern half.

-Naming

 The crater is named after the Russian mathematician Ivan Vsevolodovich Meshcherskiy.
 Prior to naming in 1970 by the IAU, this crater was known as Crater 214.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Meshcherskiy.